NYPL/engineering-general/standards/peer-review.md

 - Developers when submitting pull request, SHOULD mark at least one (1) developer as reviewer.

-- Reviewers receiving pull request SHOULD accept invitation and SHOULD review the code.
+- Reviewers receiving pull request SHOULD accept the invitation and SHOULD review the code.

 - If reviewers do not respond to pull request within 3rd business day, developer sending in request SHOULD follow up with a one-on-one peer review.